 We’ve talked extensively about various cars on this blog, including BMW and its various models.
 In this blog, we’ve outlined all the most important things you should keep an eye out for when you’re in the market for a BMW i3.

 Like what kind of problems does a BMW i3 normally have?

-Most commonly the BMW i3 has steering problems which can make steering difficult or create noises while steering.
+Most commonly the BMW i3 has steering problems, making steering difficult or creating noises while steering.
 Also, problems with the range extender can cause the car to not accelerate fully.
 Furthermore, some printed circuit board malfunction which can cause the car to shutdown.
-Finally, problems with the airbags, fuel vapor and charging are also common.
+Finally, problems with the airbags, fuel vapor, and charging are also common.

 However, that doesn’t tell the whole story.
-In the rest of the article we’ll discuss every single problem into detail.
-Furthermore, we’ll tell you how to identify it, how to fix it and how much it costs to fix.
+In the rest of the article, we’ll discuss every single problem in detail.
+Furthermore, we’ll tell you how to identify it, how to fix it, and how much it costs to do so.
 Read on!

 1. Complications With The Steering

 The i3 electric hatchback from BMW has a compact stature and is easy to maneuver.
 However, several owners have experienced and reported trouble with the car’s steering system.
 Problems like steering getting stiff and squeaking noises while turning the steering wheel are common.